sharpshootergh/sharpshootergh/README.md

 - 👋 Hi, I’m @sharpshootergh
 - 👀 I’m interested in cloud devops
-- 🌱 I’m currently learning pyton and aws
+- 🌱 I’m currently learning Python and AWS
 - 💞️ I’m looking to collaborate on cloud infracsrature as code projects
 - 📫 How to reach me Elishaatosagoe@gmail.com